sudo-sturbia/bfr/README.md

 # bfr
-bfr, a weird abbreviation of book finder, pronounced buffer, is a book searching REST API. bfr is capable of finding books using their titles or, more interestingly, using a set of search parameters.
+bfr, short for book finder, pronounced buffer, is a book searching web server / REST API. bfr is capable of searching for books using their titles or, more interestingly, using a set of search parameters.

 ## How To Install?
 ```